futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - **B_Rtrend** (numeric): Abundance indicator.
 Recruitment.
 Trend R 19??-20??/R stock average.
 See "Abundance (E2)" in 1.A in "SI 2.
 Indicators and Factors" for details on computation.

+## socioeconomic_indicators.csv

+Columns:

+- **SPECIES** (character): Species

+- **COUNTRIES** (character): ISO Alpha-2 Country code.

+- **STOCK** (character): Stock

+- **SPgear** (integer): Gear diversity indicator.
+Number of different gear types fisherman can use.
+ICES Stock Annex.
+See "GEAR.DIVERSITY (S1)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **ICESareas5** (numeric): Fleet mobility indicator.
+Distance fleet can do in last 5 years average.
+ICES database.
+See "FLEET MOBILITY (S2)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **ICESareasEU** (numeric): Fleet mobility indicator.
+Distances that fleet can do compare before and after EU.
+ICES database.
+See "FLEET MOBILITY (S2)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **Stockdep.sp** (numeric): Catch dependency indicator.
+Total catches of species dependent of total catch of stock.
+ICES database, Eurostat, RAM's Legacy.
+See "CATCH DEPENDENCY (S3)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **Stockdep.total** (numeric): Catch dependency indicator.
+Total landings dependent of stock catches.
+ICES database, Eurostat, RAM's Legacy.
+See "CATCH DEPENDENCY (S3)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **Research** (integer): Adaptive management indicator.
+Total subsidies in research Amount US$ '000 for specified year (2009).
+Fisheries Research investment.
+Fisheries research and development in http://www.seaaroundus.org/data/#/subsidy/192.
+See "ADAPTIVE MANAGEMENT (S4)" in 2.A in "SI 2.
+Indicators and Factors" for details

+- **Management** (integer): Adaptive management indicator.
+Total subsidies in management.
+Fisheries management programs and services in http://www.seaaroundus.org/data/#/subsidy/193.
+See "ADAPTIVE MANAGEMENT (S4)" in 2.A in "SI 2.
+Indicators and Factors" for details

+## institutional_indicators.csv

+Columns:

+- **SPECIES** (character): Species

+- **COUNTRIES** (character): ISO Alpha-2 Country code.

+- **STOCK** (character): Stock

+- **HDI** (numeric): Development indicator.
+Human Development Index.
+See "DEVELOPMENT (I4)" in 3.A in "SI 2.
+Indicators and Factors" for details

+- **TAC** (integer): Catch quotas indicator.
+Totall allowable catch.
+See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
+Indicators and Factors" for details

+- **Swaps** (numeric): Property rights indicator.
+Monetary exchange of quota in a country.
+See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
+Indicators and Factors" for details

+- **Norganizations** (integer): Co-Management indicator.
+See "CO.MANAGEMENT (I1)" in 3.A in "SI 2.
+Indicators and Factors" for details

+## Other_index.csv

+Columns:

+- **COUNTRIES** (character): ISO Alpha-2 Country code.

+- **GDP.2016** (numeric): GDP 2016.
+International Monetary Bank

+- **OHI.wild.caught** (numeric): OHI 2016.
+OHI webpage wild caught fisheries

+- **OHI.eco** (numeric): OHI eco 2016.
+Coastal Livelihoods and Economies

+- **Tech..develop..2013** (numeric): Tech Develop 2013. number of inventions OECD.stat

+- **Inclusion.of.Requirements.2010** (numeric): Inclusion of Requirements 2010.
+Member state for inclusion of required elements in annual reports.

+- **Readiness** (numeric): ND-Gain Index: Readiness.
+2016

+- **Vulnerability** (numeric): ND-Gain Index: Vulnerability 2016

+# Output files

 ## ecological_factors.csv